Camphora parthenoxylon: Nomenclature

-Growth
+Description

+Camphora parthenoxylon is an evergreen tree, which grows up to 50 metres tall. with a trunk to 60 cm in diameter.
 The tree has gray to brown bark.
 Its leaves are glossy green ovals 7–10 cm long with a point at the end.
 Like many plants in the Lauraceae, the leaves give off a pleasant smell when crushed.
 The flowers appear in clusters and are green and very small.
 The fruits are blackish drupes.